A list of characters from Titan Quest. Note that multiclass characters won't be listed here.

 - Token Evil Teammate: Of the Aesir Gods.

 SurtrThe lord and master of the fire Jotuns, lord of Muspelheim.
-He's in cahoots with Loki to cause Ragnarok and wipe out the world.

 - The End of the World as We Know It: His plans involve destroying the world with primordial fire and magma.